Emerging Producer Placement (EPP)

 Applications will open in September 2023 for placement in 2024.

 The EPP will provide emerging producers with a unique opportunity to gain experience with NSW screen production companies, in addition to working with Screen NSW Sector Investment team.
 EPP is a fast-track career opportunity by matching highly experienced screen industry practitioners with undiscovered emerging producing talent.

-In this round, two candidates will be selected for placement opportunities.
-One placement will be a dedicated spot for an Aboriginal or Torres Strait Islander emerging producer.
-The other placement will prioritise emerging producers from under-represented groups including women, people from CaLD backgrounds, people with disability, LGBTQI people and people from Western Sydney.
+In this round, three candidates will be selected for placement opportunities.
+One placement will be a dedicated spot for a First Nations (Aboriginal or Torres Strait Islander) emerging producer.
+The other two placements will prioritise emerging producers from underrepresented groups including people from Culturally and Linguistically Diverse backgrounds, people with disability, LGBTQI+ people and people from Western Sydney and regional NSW.

 Applying for a grant: